uladkasach/robinhood-simple-node/README.md

 NodeJS Framework to make trades with the private [Robinhood](https://www.robinhood.com/) API.
 Using this API is not encouraged, since it's not officially available and it has been [reverse engineered](https://github.com/sanko/Robinhood).
 FYI [Robinhood's Terms and Conditions](https://brokerage-static.s3.amazonaws.com/assets/robinhood/legal/Robinhood%20Terms%20and%20Conditions.pdf)

 ## Origin
 This repository is based off of [robinhood-rode by aurbano](https://github.com/aurbano/robinhood-node).
-It was generated as a new repository rather than a fork because of the massive changes that were created in order to:
+It was generated as a new repository rather than a fork because of the massive, backwards-incompatible, changes that were created in order to:
 - "promisify" the api
 - support natural object instantiation
 - make errors more understandable
 - make error handling easier
 - make code more readable